eigemx/prism/README.md

 # Prism
+> [!CAUTION]
+>
+> This is just a fun side project of mine.
+It is probably broken.
+Use it at your own risk.

 Prism is a C++20 library for solving partial differential equations (PDEs) using finite volume methods.
 It is designed to be simple and easy to use, with a focus on computational fluid dynamics (CFD).
 Prism has many capabilities such as:
 - Handling unstructured polyhedral meshes (currently only Ideas-UNV meshes are supported).